jmakr0/DL-Image-Captioning/src/common/evaluation/README.md

 ## Setup ##

 - You will first need to download the [Stanford CoreNLP 3.6.0](http://stanfordnlp.github.io/CoreNLP/index.html) code and models for use by SPICE.
-To do this, run:
-    ./get_stanford_models.sh
+To do this, run: `./get_stanford_models.sh` or use the python-wrapper in `get_stanford_models.py`.
+If the evaluation code is used within the [`eval.py`-script](https://github.com/jmakr0/DL-Image-Captioning/blob/master/src/eval.py) this is done automatically.
 - Note: SPICE will try to create a cache of parsed sentences in ./pycocoevalcap/spice/cache/.
 This dramatically speeds up repeated evaluations.
 The cache directory can be moved by setting 'CACHE_DIR' in ./pycocoevalcap/spice.
 In the same file, caching can be turned off by removing the '-cache' argument to 'spice_cmd'.

 ## References ##